seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 > :warning: **Work In Progress** :warning:

 This workflow will enable the Microsoft Defender for Cloud data connector in Microsoft Sentinel automatically for all subscriptions you have the logic app scoped to.
-Refer to the Logic App Overview for more details.
+The solution also provides the ability to:

+- Exclude Subscriptions
+- Log results to your Sentinel Workspace
+- Leverage a workbook to track and audit connector changes
+- Send Email Notifications

+> ----

 - [Requirements](#requirements)
 - [Setup and Configuration](#setup-and-configuration)